lazyjobseeker/lazyjobseeker.github.io/en/_posts/2024-02-27-ajbard-electrochemistry-chapter-1.md

 translated: true
 title: "Electrochemistry by A.J.Bard - 3rd Ed Ch.
 1"
 category: Electrochemistry
-redirect_from:
-  - /electrochemistry/ajbard-electrochemistry-chapter-1/
 tags:
   - Electrochemistry
-published: false
+published: true
 created_at: 2024-02-27 00:30:11 +09:00
-last_modified_at: 2024-04-02 16:25:40 +09:00
+last_modified_at: 2024-04-02 17:30:48 +09:00
 header:
   teaser: /assets/images/uncategorized-teaser-4.png
-excerpt: "Allen J. Bard의 <Electrochemical Methods: Fundamentals and Applications (3rd Ed.)> 챕터 1 정리"
+excerpt: "Summary of the contents of chapter 1 of <Electrochemical Methods: Fundamentals and Applications (3rd Ed.)> by A. J. Bard."
 ---

 ## Electrode Process